melvinrdn/DLabController/README.md

 # D-Lab Controller
-A GUI application for controlling the hardrware of the D-Lab.
+A GUI application for controlling the hardware of the D-Lab.

 To run the program, execute "DLabController.py", it will load all the other files as it needs to.